Kim Kardashian and Pete Davidson: A timeline of their relationship

 From sharing a kiss on SNL to going ‘Instagram official’

-Hot off the heels of her sister, Kourtney, getting engaged to Travis Barker, Kim Kardashian has gone and bagged herself a new beau: Pete Davidson.
+Hot on the heels of her sister, Kourtney, getting engaged to Travis Barker, Kim Kardashian has gone and bagged herself a new beau: Pete Davidson.

-After meeting - and sharing a kiss - on the set of Saturday Night Live in October, the pair have been spotted at an amusement park together, spending Davidson’s birthday together and now they’ve been pictured holding hands too.
+After meeting - and sharing a kiss - on the set of Saturday Night Live in October, the pair have been spotted together several times, including at an amusement park, in the car, and they’ve also been pictured holding hands too.

+Now, Kardashian has implied that Davidson is her favourite cast member of SNL, leading fans to believe that she has all but confirmed the romance.

 It’s not the first high-profile relationship for either of them.
 Kardashian, 41, married Kanye West in May 2014 but filed for divorce in February this year.